 In accordance with SFAS No. 144, we use our best estimates based upon reasonable and supportable assumptions and projections, to review for impairment of long-lived assets and certain identifiable intangibles to be held and used whenever events or changes in circumstances indicate that the carrying amount of our assets might not be recoverable.
 Revenue Recognition We recognize revenue from time and materials consulting contracts in the period in which our services are performed.
-In addition to time and materials contracts, our other types of contracts include time and materials contracts not to exceed contract price, fixed fee contracts, and contingent fee contracts.
-We recognize revenues on fixed fee contracts and time and materials contracts not to exceed contract price using the percentage of completion method prescribed by AICPA Statement of Position (SOP) No. 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.

-As a result of the Cartesian acquisition, we now develop, install and support customer software in addition to its traditional consulting services.
+In addition to time and materials contracts, our other types of contracts may include time and materials contracts not to exceed contract price, fixed fee contracts, and contingent fee contracts.
+We recognize revenues on milestone or deliverables-based fixed fee contracts and time and materials contracts not to exceed contract price using the percentage of completion method prescribed by AICPA Statement of Position (SOP) No. 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
+For fixed fee contracts where services are not based on providing deliverables or achieving milestones, the Company recognizes revenue on a straight-line basis over the period during which such services are expected to be performed.
+As a result of the Cartesian acquisition, we now develop, install and support customer software in addition to our traditional consulting services.
 We recognize revenue in connection with our software sales agreements utilizing the percentage of completion method prescribed by SOP No. 81-1.
 These agreements include software right-to-use licenses (RTU s) and related customization and implementation services.
 Due to the long-term nature of the software implementation and the extensive software customization based on customer specific requirements normally experienced by the Company, both the RTU and implementation services are treated as a single element for revenue recognition purposes.